anthonychen7208/PersonalWebsite/README.md

-Basic website with HTML and CSS about my personal development for CS187 final.
+Basic website with HTML and CSS.

 About exposure to Japanese culture this year through anime.